My Top 10 Family Adventures

 Not only is this one of the coolest dayhikes in America, but we had a special component to our trip up and down the mountain: a three-generation family party with a 66-year spread between the youngest, my 10-year-old daughter, and the oldest, my 76-year-old mother.
 When I scored last-minute permits to hike the mountain, I wasn’t sure everyone could make it.
 Then, hours into the ascent, events seemed to take a bad downturn.
 Read for yourself how it all turned out.

 Stand at the brink of a thunderous waterfall that drops a sheer 1,400 feet over a cliff.
 Hike a trail in the heavy shower of mist raining from a clear, blue sky.
 Dayhike through one of the most iconic landscapes in America—Yosemite Valley.
 The Valley’s towering cliffs and waterfalls will awe any adult and even the most cynical teenager.
 But for kids, there are also the thrills of walking through the mist from a giant waterfall, and moments like traversing the narrow catwalk blasted out of granite on the final steps to the top of Upper Yosemite Falls.
-This should be a must for every American.
+Read my story and start planning your trip.

 For 52 miles through Stillwater Canyon, the Green River slowly unfurls beneath a constant backdrop of giant redrock cliffs and spires.
-Off the water, you camp on sandy beaches and slickrock benches, hike to centuries-old Puebloan rock art and cliff dwellings, and maybe even spot bighorn sheep scrambling around on precipitous rock faces.
-An easy trip for beginners and families (our party of 17 ranged in age from four to 80 and included eight kids), floating the Green River is still my family’s gold standard for river trips.
+Off the water, you camp on sandy beaches and slickrock benches (including one spot on my top 25 all-time favorite backcountry campsites), hike to centuries-old Puebloan rock art and cliff dwellings, and maybe even spot bighorn sheep scrambling around on precipitous rock faces.
+An easy trip for beginners and families—our party of 17 ranged in age from four to 80 and included eight kids—floating the Green River is still my family’s gold standard for river trips.

 This blog and website is my full-time job and I rely on the support of readers.
 If you like what you see here, please help me continue producing The Big Outside by making a donation using the Support button at the top of the left sidebar or below.
 Thank you for your support.